Introduction#

 [1] 0

-Visualisation and Summaries
+Visualisation and Summaries#

 I’ve decided to explore my data visually/summarize them.
-There are some beautiful functions available to do this in one line, but I am consciously going for a ggplot2 solution with tidyr.
-The approach here is to separate data as either categorical or numerical type and then visualize/summarize them accordingly.
+There are some beautiful functions available to do this in one line, but I am consciously going for a ggplot2

-Categorical data
+Categorical data#

 # Looking at all categorical data is better via a simple summary